ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin.md

-# NemLog-in as authentication method
+# Connect to NemLog-in

-You can connect FoxIDs to NemLog-in (Danish IdP) with a [SAML 2.0 authentication method](auth-method-saml-2.0.md) and let the users authenticate with MitID.
-NemLog-in is connected as a SAML 2.0 Identity Provider (IdP).
+Connect to NemLog-in (Danish IdP) and let the users authenticate with MitID or other methods supported by NemLog-in.

+> Not an IT system in NemLog-in?
+Become a [NemLog-in service provider](https://tilslut.nemlog-in.dk/) and read more on [NemLog-in information site](https://tu.nemlog-in.dk/) for service providers.

+Each IT-system in NemLog-in holds two configurations, one for **integration test** and one for **production** (two different tabs).
+First you need to configure the [integration test](#integration_test) and upload the test rapport, and then it become possible to configure production in [NemLog-in administration](https://administration.nemlog-in.dk/).

+## Integration test
+Start by creating a integration test connection to your IT-system in NemLog-in.

+1. Open [FoxIDs Control Client](https://www.foxids.com/action/login) and navigate to the **Authentications** tab
+2. Click
+**1) - Start by creating an SAML 2.0 authentication method in

 By configuring an [SAML 2.0 authentication method](auth-method-saml-2.0.md) and a [OpenID Connect application registration](app-reg-oidc.md) FoxIDs become a [bridge](bridge.md) between SAML 2.0 and OpenID Connect.
 FoxIDs will then handle the SAML 2.0 connection as a Relying Party (RP) / Service Provider (SP) and you only need to care about OpenID Connect in your application.
 If needed, you can possibly select multiple login option (authentication methods) from the same OpenID Connect application registration.